Toxocious/Absolute/README.md

 If you're intending on running this project on a dedicated server with your own domain name, you will need to manually set the domain name for the SSL certificates.
 This can be done in [./certbot/generate.sh](certbot/generate.sh).

 ## Setting The Root User's MySQL Password
+> [!IMPORTANT]
+> ### This is deprecated, and both the root user and absolute user will set their passwords based on the supplied values in the .env file.
+> ### This section will remain in the case where you have downgraded your mariadb container image.

 When you first setup Absolute, the root MySQL password is an empty string.
 It is highly suggested that you change this to a very secure password with the following CLI command, where `'NEW_PASSWORD'` is the password that you want the root MySQL account to have.

 ```sh